Political Realism in International Relations

 Prudence, the ability to judge the rightness of a given action from among possible alternatives on the basis of its likely political consequences, and not conviction of one’s own moral or ideological superiority, should guide political action.
 This is stressed in the fifth principle, where Morgenthau again emphasizes the idea that all state actors, including our own, must be looked at solely as political entities pursuing their respective interests defined in terms of power.
 By taking this point of view vis-à-vis its counterparts and thus avoiding ideological confrontation, a state would then be able to pursue policies that respected the interests of other states, while protecting and promoting its own.

 Insofar as power, or interest defined as power, is the concept that defines politics, politics is an autonomous sphere, as Morgenthau says in his sixth principle of realism.
 It cannot be subordinated to ethics.
 However, ethics does still play a role in politics.
 “A man who was nothing but ‘political man’ would be a beast, for he would be completely lacking in moral restraints.
 A man who was nothing but ‘moral man’ would be a fool, for he would be completely lacking in prudence” (12).
 Political art requires that these two dimensions of human life, power and morality, be taken into consideration.

-While Morgenthau's six principles of realism contain repetitions and inconsistencies, we can nonetheless obtain from them the following picture: Power or interest is the central concept that makes politics into an autonomous discipline.
+While Morgenthau’s six principles of realism contain repetitions and inconsistencies, we can nonetheless obtain from them the following picture: Power or interest is the central concept that makes politics into an autonomous discipline.
 Rational state actors pursue their national interests.
 Therefore, a rational theory of international politics can be constructed.
 Such a theory is not concerned with the morality, religious beliefs, motives or ideological preferences of individual political leaders.
-It also indicates that in order to avoid conflicts, states should avoid moral crusades or ideological confrontations, and look for compromise on the basis of satisfaction of their mutual interests alone.
+It also indicates that in order to avoid conflicts, states should avoid moral crusades or ideological confrontations, and look for compromise based solely on satisfaction of their mutual interests.